DTegano/NHL-Prediction-using-Machine-Learning/README.md

 [1] "L"
 ```

 Finally, I'll conclude this max-min comparison with the often-overlooked Offensive Zone Start %.
 While we would expect this to have a positive impact on the outcome of a game, would this actually have a negative impact (crazy, I know, but I don’t make up the data) instead?
 The highest Offensive Zone start % on the last 3 years was 86.5% for any home team and 82.8% for any away team.
 The teams that put up these numbers, the Columbus Blue Jackets and Nashville Predators, lost both of these games to the teams who put up the lowest Offensive Start %s over the last 3 years.
 Since there can only be a 100% share of offensive zone starts in a game, this means that the lowest offensive zone start %s (as shown in the data above) simultaneously won their games.
-In order to understand the true impact of this variable, I’ll need to dig a bit deeper.
+If I look at the next largest values for the home (82.6%) and away (81.6%) teams, those teams also lost their games - similarly to the Corsi variable.
+While both corsi and offensive zone % play a role in each game, they are clearly not the most important statistics when determining a winner and loser.

 # Analysis - Aggregated Data